bradhowes/typedfullstate/README.md

 # TypedFullState

-This Swift package is a type-safe container for values stored in an AUv3 [fullState](https://developer.apple.com/documentation/audiotoolbox/auaudiounit/1387500-fullstate) attribute of an AUAudioUnit entity.
+This Swift package is a typed container for values stored in an AUv3 [fullState](https://developer.apple.com/documentation/audiotoolbox/auaudiounit/1387500-fullstate) attribute of an AUAudioUnit entity.
 This attribute is defined by Apple to be a dictionary of `String` keys and `Any` values.
 In comparison, the
 [TypeFullState](Sources/TypedFullState/TypedFullState.swift) dictionary is a dictionary of `String` keys and `TypedAny`